In a worship conference several years back I heard Rita Springer say…

 “You’ll never know that God is all you need until you reach a point where God is all you have.”

 Actually, you don’t have to lose everything to learn this.
 It just takes one sudden storm.

-You can have lots of friends or lots of money or lots of success, and one crisis is able to bring you face-to-face with the realization that none of it matters.
+You can have a multitude of friends and piles of money and a great big stack of success … and then one unexpected event brings you face to face with the realization that none of it matters.

-In these times you learn that, no matter how much stuff is in your life, God really is all you have.
+In these times you learn that in spite of all your accumulated accoutrements, God is really all you have.

-And he remains near to you through it all.
+And he remains near to us through it all.

-As your week begins, keep in mind that all you truly need, you already have.
+As you begin your week, keep this in mind: All you truly need you already have.

 Today’s memo was updated from a previous post.